Annual Reports

 On Great Cranberry:

-• Kane House, 5 Elwood Spurling Lane – Year-round, three bedrooms rental house on 5 Elwood Spurling Lane.
-Has been occupied by the same family for almost ten years.
-The 50 year old house had been donated to CIRT by Cap Kane.
+Kane House, 5 Elwood Spurling Lane – Year-round, three-bedroom rental house on 5 Elwood Spurling Lane.
+Has been occupied by the same family for more than ten years.
+The 50-year old house had been donated to CIRT by Cap Kane.

-• Woodland House, 21 Komusin Lane – Year-round three-bedroom rental house has been occupied for almost ten years.
-Built in 2014 on land donated by Bruce Komusin with the assistance from CIRT, the community and state.
+Woodland House, 21 Komusin Lane – Year-round, three-bedroom rental house.
+Built in 2014 on land donated by Bruce Komusin with state assistance and contributions from CIRT and the community.

-• Pondview House, 15 Komusin Lane – Year-round, three-bedroom rental house has been occupied by the same family for almost ten years.
-Built in 2014 on land donated by Bruce Komusin with assistance from CIRT, the community and state.
+Pondview House, 15 Komusin Lane – Year-round, three-bedroom rental house.
+Built in 2014 on land donated by Bruce Komusin with state assistance and contributions from CIRT and the community.

-• 27 Komusin Lane – Year-round rental built in 2023 on land donated by Bruce Komusin.
-The house was built with assistance from CIRT, the community and state, and with proceeds from the sale of the Rice House, and the sale of the Preble Cove House – which had been bequeathed to CIRT by Bruce Komusin.
+27 Komusin Lane – Year-round, three-bedroom rental house built in 2023 on land donated by Bruce Komusin.
+The house was built with state assistance and contributions from CIRT and the community.

-• The Rice House, 88 Cranberry Road – A privately owned home with CIRT covenants ensuring it is permanently affordable and will only be used for year-round occupancy in perpetuity.
+The Rice House, 88 Cranberry Road – A privately owned two-bedroom home with CIRT covenants ensuring its permanent affordability and year-round occupancy.
 The house had been owned by CIRT since about 1999; it was sold in August 2022.
 Built in the mid-1800s.

 On Islesford:

-• 24 Maple Avenue House – Year-round, three-bedroom rental home.
-Has been occupied by the same family since about 2017.
-The house was built by CIRT around 1999 with assistance from CIRT and the community.
+24 Maple Avenue – A year-round, three-bedroom rental home, which has been occupied by the same family since 2017.
+The house was built in 2000 with state assistance and contributions from CIRT and the community.

-• Bunker Homestead, 122 Main Street – A privately owned home with CIRT covenants ensuring it is permanently affordable and will only be used for year-round occupancy in perpetuity.
-CIRT provided significant financial support around 2009 for a private family to buy the house.
+122 Main Street – A privately owned two-bedroom home with CIRT covenants ensuring its permanent affordability and year-round occupancy.
+CIRT provided financial support in 2009 for an island family to buy the house.

-• 51 Cross Street – A privately owned home with CIRT covenants ensuring it is permanently affordable and will only be used for year-round occupancy in perpetuity.
-CIRT provided very modest financial support in early 2020 to assist the family to purchase the house.
+51 Cross Street – A privately owned two-bedroom home with CIRT covenants ensuring its permanent affordability and year-round occupancy.
+CIRT provided financial support in early 2020 to assist the family to purchase the house.

 Board of Directors: